bockp/Edge-Detection-project/edge3_bock.md

 The second shader, in *src_fs_threshold()*, performs the zero-crossing detection, by comparing each pixel ot it's neighbours values, with the definition that only the foreground pixels with at least one background pixel neighbour are zero-crossings.

 ### Benchmarking process

-Given this time around the we were supposed to write our reports in separate parts, I've had to run the benchmark on a different computer than the last one's
+Given this time around the we were supposed to write our reports in separate parts, I've had to run the benchmark on a different computer than for the previous 2 benchmarks[^OST2017] of the LoG algorithm (the ImageJ and CPU versions).
 The previous benchmarks were done using a computer with an Intel core I7-6700K @4.0 Ghz, on Linux Ubuntu 16.04 64 bits with a kernel 4.10.
 The GPU is a nvidia gtx1070.
-The version of ImageJ is the 1.51q, using Java 1.8.0\_112 (64 bits). the choice of processor was fixed using the taskset to avoid a sharing of the processor load, and fixed the processes with a high priority to avoid preemption.
+The version of ImageJ is 1.51q, using Java 1.8.0\_112 (64 bits). the choice of processor was fixed using the taskset to avoid a sharing of the processor load, and fixed the processes with a high priority to avoid preemption.

 For this benchmark, We used the same picture ("coins", in uint8), in five different sizes : 128x105 px, 300x246 px, 512x420 px, 1024x840px, and 2048x1679 px, to show how the performance of the functions vary when increasing the complexity of the input image.